uwmadison-chm/eat-labjs-analysis/README.md

 ## Setup

-Edit sync.sh and change variables.
+Copy sync-example.sh to sync.sh and change variables.

 Run sync.sh as studyname-upload in crontab on webtasks.